vinceskahan/v5wiki/weewx-on-openwrt.md

 * Python (from repo via webui or ssh opkg) python-light

 * Python packages from the repo
+  * python-distutils
   * python-sqlite3
   * python-decimal